docEdub/WorksInProgress/README.md

 node bounce --with-json
 ```

-This will create 3 files in the `Csound/build/bounce` folder:
+This will create 4 files in the `Csound/build/bounce` folder:
-1. `DawPlayback.csd` is the raw monolithic .csd.
-1. `DawPlayback.csd.js` is a minified version of the monolithic .csd I use to paste into `BabylonJs/project.ts`.
+1. `DawPlayback.csd` is the raw monolithic .csd used on the website.
+Note that this .csd will not play back correctly using Csound since it uses variables that are expected to be defined by the website's JavaScript context.
+1. `DawPlayback.configured.csd` is the same as `DawPlayback.csd` but the JavaScript variables are replaced with their values.
+This .csd should work in Csound.
-1. `DawPlayback.json` is used for triggering the graphics in BabylonJs.
-It gets pasted into `BabylonJs/project.ts`, too.
+1. `DawPlayback.json` contains the data used for triggering the graphics in BabylonJs.
+1. `DawPlayback.min.json` is a minified version of `DawPlayback.json`.

 ### Build web content
 - Run the following commands to build the web content: